alpyd/Computer-System-Fundamentals-2024-Alp-Ryan/Assignment 3/README.txt

 While no-write-allocate and write-through performed better for this set of commands, it should be noted that commands that lead to more misses could cause it to be less effective.

 The 128-way set associativity with LRU eviction supported the findings that write-allocate and write-back were optimal, as the write-allocate and write-back had 9867174 total cycles, write-allocate and write-through had 24819674 total cycles, and no-write-allocate and write-through had 23009467 total cycles.
-The write-back consisntently outperformed write-through in this case as well, with a similar ~57% - ~60% decrease in the total cycles.
+The write-back consistently outperformed write-through in this case as well, with a similar ~57% - ~60% decrease in the total cycles.
+Even though write-back does have additional overhead to store the dirty bit, the increased efficiency of greater than 50% makes the extra bit worth.

 It should be noted that for other series of commands where the data is only accessed once, write through cache configurations may be more efficient.
-However, these are specific cases and are not representativeof the broad spectrum of load and store actions that will be conducted.
+However, these are specific cases and are not representative of the broad spectrum of load and store actions that will be conducted.

 Therefore, it was determined that the optimaml hit-miss policy combination was write-allocate and write-back because it had 60% less total cycles.
 Write-allocate brings data into the cache on a write miss, enabling future accesses to benefit from faster cache access rather than having to go to main memory.